Press Release

 Tickets are $20 and can be purchased on the Garden Club’s website at www.ameniagardens.org.

 The Garden Club of Amenia is a registered 501(c)(3) organization.
-In addition to its annual garden tour, the Club carries out community projects with its volunteer members such as the restoration and maintenance of Borden Park in Wassaic.
+In addition to its annual garden tour, the Club carries out community projects with its volunteer members.

 For immediate release: